 The Modular Program in San Diego consists of three Modules that take place over two school years.
-A third year is spent in a supported writing process to complete the master’s thesis.
 Students attend experiential intensive weekends of hands-on intermodal and polyaesthetic skills training in the five major art disciplines: visual arts, poetry, drama, dance, and music.
 Training takes place in both studio and natural environments.
 Our adult learning model uses a lively mix of lecture, discussion and group and individual art-making designed to teach to the body, mind and spirit of the student artist.

 Students are given lists of required and suggested readings, and are assigned a reaction paper for each intensive.
 In addition, students are responsible for a research project and paper in each of the Modules.

 Intensives include time for group dynamics where the learning community examines issues of growth, healing and transformation brought forth in the art making process.
 As students progress, intensives also include supervision of the students’ work at practicum sites.